Accessibility

 River flooding

-We have identified homes that need sandbag protection and will be contacting the property owners directly.
-If you haven't heard from us and you believe your property to be at risk of river flooding, contact 311.
+We will identify affected homes and will notify property owners directly using hand-delivered notices.
+If you haven't heard from the City and you believe your property to be at risk of river flooding, contact contact 311.

 Yes, as long as:

-• we have the sandbags made up.
-If there is an unexpected heavy demand on sandbags and we don't have enough made up, we will provide the bags and the sand and property owners must fill the bags
+• We have the sandbags made.
+If there is an unexpected heavy demand on sandbags and we don't have enough made, we will provide the bags and the sand, and property owners must fill the bags

 Yes.
 We will survey and stake the top of the dike for your property.

-Yes, we will do our best to accommodate requests within our available resources.
+Yes, the City will do its best to accommodate requests within our available resources.

 We will contact property owners to advise them when the risk is over.